wso2/puppet-apim/README.md

 - custom.pp <br>
 This is used to add custom user code to the profile.
 - params.pp <br>
-This contains all necessary parameters for main configurations and template rendering.
+This contains all the necessary parameters for main configurations and template rendering.
 - startserver.pp <br>
 This runs finally and starts the server as a service.